johnberroa/johnberroa.github.io/index.md

   </div>
 </body>

+### Current Happenings
+I am currently a data scientist at Agile-IT Management, a startup in Hannover/Osnabrück.
+My focus areas mainly lie in time series analysis and prediction.
+More specifically, the projects I work on involve predictive logistics.

 ### About Me
 Since this is a website geared towards me, I figure a short biographical section is in order.
 I'll be a bit general since the sections on my background and studying in Germany go into sufficient detail about those things.